 If you’re using the native Oracle connector in Power Query, you will probably experience a very slow import performance.
 Thanks to Tristan Malherbe for recommending to use the OleDB-connector in Power Query instead.
 This speeds up import enormously.
+Just have in mind, that this method might prevent query folding, so it is mostly suitable for scenarios where you have to pull the full tables anyway.

 How to create the connection string